knpuniversity/rest/knpu/post.rst

     nickname=Geek+Dev1&avatarNumber=5

 PHP reads this and puts it into the ``$_POST`` array.
 That's ok for the web, but in the API world, it's ugly.
-Instead, we'll have the client send us the representation as JSON:
+Why not, have the client send us the representation in a beautiful boquet of curly braces known as JSON:

     POST /api/programmers HTTP/1.1
     Host: localhost:8000